 It then becomes possible to apply the boosting algorithm by using Bayes Classifiers as the experts.
-The N95 data was presegmented into training examples, so that each one was a segment containing a single phoneme.
+The N95 data was pre-segmented into training examples, so that each one was a segment containing a single phoneme.
 Thus, bootstrapping was performed by sampling through these examples.
 Furthermore, the classification error of each classifier is used to calculate the weights necessary for the weighted voting mechanism.
 The data that was used for testing was also segmented to subsequences consisting of single phoneme data, so that the models could be tested on the phoneme classification tasks.
 The results, shown in Figure 1, were validated against the performance of a single Bayes Classifier that was trained on the complete data set.
-In this case the classification error is continuously reduced, reaching an error of 10.3%, which, with 95% confidence, is statistically significantly better than the baseline system.